cometbft/cometbft/docs/architecture/adr-108-e2e-abci++.md

 **Implementation**

 We found the following library - https://github.com/goccmack/gogll.
 It generates a GLL or LR(1) parser and an FSA-based lexer for any context-free grammar.
-What we needed to do is to rewrite ABCI 1.0 grammar ([CometBFT's expected behaviour](../../spec/abci/abci%2B%2B_comet_expected_behavior.md#valid-method-call-sequences)) using the syntax that the library understands.
+What we needed to do is to rewrite [ABCI 1.0 grammar](../../spec/abci/abci%2B%2B_comet_expected_behavior.md#valid-method-call-sequences) using the syntax that the library understands.
 The new grammar is below.